ZEW Economist Friedrich Heinemann on the Inflation Figure

 ZEW economist Friedrich Heinemann comments on the development of the German inflation rate in January 2023.

-In March 2024, the Federal Statistical Office published its preliminary results on the progression of the German inflation rate.
-According to the calculations, the inflation rate measured by the German consumer price index fell from 2.5 per cent to 2.2 per cent.
+The Federal Statistical Office published its preliminary results on the development of the German inflation rate in May 2024.
+According to the calculations, the inflation rate measured by the German consumer price index increased from 2.2 per cent to 2.4 per cent.
 Friedrich Heinemann, head of the Research Unit “Corporate Taxation and Public Finance” at ZEW Mannheim and professor at Heidelberg University, has commented on the matter:

 Previous Comments on the Inflation Rate